FollyMaddy/retropie-philips-cdi-tools/README.md

 Preferable : do all instructions manually and read the text in the script carefully !!!!!!!!!!!!

-# Retropie_Philips_CD-I_gamelist_creator.py

-Use :

-Create Philips_CD-I gamelist.xml for Retropie from cdi.xml of lr-mame/lr-mess.

-When you use lr-mess for running Philips_CD-I you make use of shortnamed link files.

-This script converts the "good info" of cdi.xml from lr-mame/lr-mess to a useful retropie gamelist.xml.

-For now, only the "shortnames with path" and the "longnames discriptions" are converted.

-You can read the script to find out more.

 Notes :

 VCD and VCD-games do not work ;